Red Bull Racing: 2006 season

-On 8 November 2005, Red Bull Racing hired Adrian Newey, the highly successful McLaren technical director.
+On 8 November 2005, Red Bull Racing hired Adrian Newey, the highly successful McLaren technical director, as well as Rob Marshall.

 On 15 December 2005, the team's second car, the Red Bull RB2, hit the track for the first time.
 David Coulthard completed a handful of laps of the Silverstone circuit in England, and declared the new car was a "sexy looking thing".
 In early testing Red Bull was plagued with cooling problems and overheating of car components.

 At the opening race of the 2006 season in Bahrain, Christian Klien qualified eighth (ahead of Giancarlo Fisichella's Renault and both BMWs).
 Coulthard had problems when he flat-spotted a tyre fighting with Nick Heidfeld, and finished 10th; the cooling problems returned when his Ferrari engine expired on the slowing down lap, forcing a grid penalty for the following race.
 In Malaysia, Coulthard made up several places from the back of the grid but was forced to retire with hydraulic problems, while Klien had an opening lap incident with Kimi Räikkönen and after pitting for repairs also retired with hydraulic failure.
 Coulthard got a point in Australia after Scott Speed was penalised for passing him under the yellow flags.
 The following races were marred with retirements and lowly finishes.

-Coulthard finished 3rd at Monaco, the team's first podium finish.
+Coulthard finished third at Monaco, the team's first podium finish.
 Team boss Christian Horner said before the race that if one of his cars were to finish on the podium, he would jump into a swimming pool at the track naked.
 He ended up jumping into the pool wearing only a red cape.
-Coincidentally both Stewart Grand Prix and Jaguar Racing, the team's predecessors, also scored their maiden podiums at that race.
+Coincidentally both Stewart Grand Prix and Jaguar Racing, the team's predecessors, also scored their maiden podiums at Monaco.